-3.0 RESULT
+3.0 RESULTS

 3.1 Faculty Competence and Professional Development

 Faculty competence promote professional development among nursing students.
 It helps to depict character of well-rounded nurse.
 Salinda, et.al.
 (2021).
 It tackles on full potential on how the faculty works on pedagogical, personal, social, and professional competencies.
 It also consider that to be able for the faculty to function effectively, continuous education and professional development incorporated.
 A pivotal role in faculty competence, as a deep understanding of the content being taught allows educators to provide accurate information, answer student inquiries proficiently, and guide learners towards a nuanced comprehension of the subject matter.
 Nichols, (2023).
 Study shows that to be able for the students to learn effectively it relies on how faculty competence in the delivery of instructional learning.
 Salinda,et.al.( 2022).
 The Faculty professional competence positively and significantly influences learning outcomes when combined with student learning motivation.